TeresaTonelli/MuSt3Net/README.md

 ### Dataset
 The dimension of the training dataset exceeds the available memory space of github.
-A portion of the dataset is available in Zenodo (); for the whole training dataset, ask the codeowner and it will be sent.
+A portion of the dataset is available in Zenodo (https://zenodo.org/records/17580239); for the whole training dataset, ask the codeowner and it will be sent.

+### Baseline
+We acknowledge this study does not include any direct comparison with DA methods, as a meaningful comparison would necessitate new experiments performed under strictly controlled and comparable conditions, such as the same dataset.
+This remains an important direction for future developments.